organisciak/dissertation/document/2_crowdsourcing.md

 This is a fitting anecdote, given that many crowdsourcing efforts do come down to connecting to the right individual from the mass of candidates.
 It is seen most clearly in cases such as question and answer websites (e.g. Stack Overflow, Ask Metafilter, Quora).
-However, increasing the pool applies in much more than cases of 'wisdom': many successful websites receive the built of their contributions from a small core group of contributors [e.g. Wikipedia - @muchnik_origins_2013; Transcribe Bentham - @causer_transcription_2012; The Commons - @springer_for_2008] and the benefit of opening up their projects to public contributions is in increasingly the likelihood of a "power user" [@springer_for_2008].
+However, increasing the pool applies in much more than cases of 'wisdom': many successful websites receive the bulk of their contributions from a small core group of contributors [e.g. Wikipedia - @muchnik_origins_2013; Transcribe Bentham - @causer_transcription_2012; The Commons - @springer_for_2008] and the benefit of opening up their projects to public contributions is in increasingly the likelihood of a "power user" [@springer_for_2008].

 The second lesson that permeates crowdsourcing is the idea of aggregation that results in a product better than the sum of its parts.
 Grand projects like Wikipedia and FoldIt^[An online research-supporting game that looks for the most efficient ways to fold proteins.] [@khatib_algorithm_2011] allow contributions to build on the work of past contributors.